Curious what Kooi Camera Surveillance can do for you? Leave your details and we will contact you as soon as possible.

+Tens of millions of euros worth of fire damage are still caused by waste overheating every year.
 Drachten, 22 April 2021 – Kooi - a camera security specialist, and Bollegraaf - a world market leader in waste processing systems, have joined forces to prevent fires caused by waste overheating in European waste and recycling companies.
-Together, they will deploy smart cameras capable of detecting temperatures rising at dangerous levels thereby allowing for a timely action.
+Together, they will deploy smart cameras capable of detecting temperatures rising at dangerous levels thereby allowing for timely action.
 Kooi has already prevented more than 350 potential fires with its system.

 The “Nederlandse Vereniging Afvalbedrijven” (Association of the Dutch Waste Processing Companies) expresses its growing concern about the fires caused by overheating.
-According to the association, it’s a big problem that’s getting worse considering the fact that the amount of heat generating materials such as batteries in electrical appliances increases by the day.
-The association is advocating for a national task force and have called on the attention of the State Secretary for Infrastructure and Water Management to take action on the matter.
+According to the association, it’s a big problem that’s getting worse because the amount of heat-generating materials such as batteries in electrical appliances increases by the day.
+The association is advocating for a national task force and has called on the attention of the State Secretary for Infrastructure and Water Management to take action on the matter.

 Fires can arise in stored wastes.
 This problem occurs all over the world and it poses a serious risk to public health.
 Moreover, it can prove very costly to both the company and the insurer.
-The "Nederlands Instituut Van Register Experts" (Dutch Institute of Loss Adjusters - NIVRE) which keeps statistical records for the "Verbond van Verzekeraars" (Dutch Association of Insurers - VvV), spoke of 'dozens of fires' in just a few years’ time and assessed the total damage over a period of three years at 175 million euros.
-In 2018, NIVRE wrote: "This could be a reason for many insurers to cancel insurance policies with customers."
+The "Nederlands Instituut Van Register Experts" (Dutch Institute of Loss Adjusters - NIVRE) which keeps statistical records for the "Verbond van Verzekeraars" (Dutch Association of Insurers - VvV), spoke of 'dozens of fires' in just a few years and assessed the total damage over three years at 175 million euros.
+In 2018, NIVRE wrote: "This could be a reason many insurers cancel insurance policies with customers."

-According to the "Nederlandse Vereniging Afvalbedrijven", infringements of the rules are almost never the cause, but overheating caused by over-stacking the waste is.
-CEO Pieter Kooi said of fires in waste recycling stations and of the technology that can prevent it, "It is a serious problem for the sector.
-The risk increases in the summer when waste is stored at facilities for longer periods of time due to lower collection frequency and fewer preventative maintenance stoppages.
+According to the "Nederlandse Vereniging Afvalbedrijven", infringements of the rules are rarely the cause but overheating caused by over-stacking the waste is.
+CEO Pieter Kooi said of fires in waste recycling stations and the technology that can prevent them, "It is a serious problem for the sector.
+The risk increases in the summer when waste is stored at facilities for longer periods due to lower collection frequency and fewer preventative maintenance stoppages.
 Fires appear to happen spontaneously and occur in waste stored at waste transfer stations, the sites where waste is waiting to be processed and sometimes when still in the refuse lorries.
 However, we can anticipate the occurrence of this seemingly invisible threat using smart technology."

 Edmund Tenfelde, Bollegraaf’s CEO, said of the advantage of the RED system against the dominating existing fire prevention solutions, “The RED system is automated.
 It has a rotating thermometric camera that continuously monitors and records the temperature of the waste and the area around it.
-Efficiency and effectivity are the edge of RED.
-It takes out the hassle from employees manually monitoring the site with hand-held infrared cameras at certain time periods.
+Efficiency and effectiveness are the edges of RED.
+It takes out the hassle of employees manually monitoring the site with hand-held infrared cameras at certain periods.
 The RED system continues to prove its performance advantage to as many as twenty-two European countries to date.
 This system fits into our philosophy seamlessly.”

 In its 60 years of existence, Bollegraaf has frequently dealt with the fire problems of customers, both in the Netherlands and at waste management companies elsewhere in the world.
 For example, at least 317 fires and a total of 23 injuries were reported at waste and recycling companies in Canada and the United States in 2020.
 Fire Rover, a fire prevention specialist that collects statistical data, believes this is just the tip of the iceberg.
 In the UK, lithium-ion batteries are responsible for half of the waste fires that occur each year.
 According to the research recently published by Eunomia consultancy, the cost averages £ 158 million a year.
 And that is in the UK alone.